boeboe/elk-f5-ts/README.md

 ## Modifications

 The default docker images contain a Logstash chain for Beats and Nginx.
-This forked container removes the default Logstash chain and inject an F5 Telemetry Streaming specific Logstash chain
+This forked container removes the default Logstash chain and injects an F5 Telemetry Streaming specific Logstash chain

 The default location of the Logstash chain configuration is `/etc/logstash/conf.d`